google/knative-gcp/docs/install/dataplane-service-account.md

 1. If you install the Knative-GCP Constructs with v0.14.0 or older release, please use option 2.
+2. We assume that you have already [enabled Workload Identity](../install/authentication-mechanisms-gcp.md/#option-1-recommended-workload-identity) in your cluster.
-2. `spec.googleServiceAccount` in v0.14.0 is deprecated for security
+3. `spec.googleServiceAccount` in v0.14.0 is deprecated for security
    implications.
 It has not been promoted to v1beta1 and is expected to be removed from v1alpha1 in the v0.16.0 release.
 Instead, `spec.serviceAccountName` has been introduced for Workload Identity in